 Play Fantasy Esports At AlphaDraft

 NRG has the pieces to make some noise in the promotional tournament.
-This team still have five mechanically gifted players, but they lack the ability to put it all together and play with each other.
+This team still has five mechanically gifted players, but they lack the ability to put it all together and play with each other.

 The team was just too inconsistent during the Summer Split to build off initial success.
 They must come together now if they wish to return to the NA LCS.